sacmehta/EdgeNets/README.md

 Details about training and testing are provided [here](README_Detection.md).

 ## License
-By downloading this software, you acknowledge that you agree to the terms and conditions given [here](License)
+By downloading this software, you acknowledge that you agree to the terms and conditions given [here](License).

 ## Acknowledgements